Today's Holidays for September 14

 1959 Mary Crosby American actress, Bing's daughter.
 TV: Dallas (Kristin).

 1954 Barry Cowsill d.
 2005 American singer, guitarist, member of the singing family The Cowsills (They were the basis for TV's The Partridge Family).
-He died of drowning in New Orleans from Hurricane Katrina.
+He died in New Orleans from Hurricane Katrina.
+He chose not evacuate and ride out the storm and died of drowning in the ensuing floods.
 Music: The Rain The Park And Other Things (1967, #2) and the title song for the musical Hair (1969, #2).

 1951 Mary Fleener American underground cartoonist.
 Creator of Hoodoo.